JeremieLitzler/journal/docs/2023/03/market-gardening-in-march-the-dutch-farmer/README.md

   - Gardening
 tag:
   - The Dutch Farmer
-  - March
+  - In March
 ---

 ![A man in a garden sowing seed on a garden bed](/images/2023-03-06-a-man-in-a-garden-sowing-seed-on-a-garden-bed.jpg 'Credits: image taken from The Dutch Farmer’s vlog')

 Spring is here and a lot is happening in the garden: bees are at work, sowing new crops is the main job and overwinters crops are still producing.

 Thanks to Moreno for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on The Dutch Farmer’s channel.

 <!-- more -->